-Dr Clare Leaver is Associate Professor of Economics and Public Policy at the Blavatnik School of Government.
+Dr Clare Leaver is Associate Professor of Economics and Public Policy at the Blavatnik School of Government, Research Coordinator of the Research on Improving Systems of Education Programme (RISE), and Research Co-Director of the Research on How to Deliver Education Reforms (DeliverEd) programme.
 Her research focuses on careers and incentives within the public sector, with much of her recent work examining incentives for educators in low- and middle-income countries.

 After two years, the study showed that pay-for-performance produced better learning outcomes than fixed wages by improving teacher presence and classroom conduct.
 “We wanted to separate out whether improved outcomes were down to the incentive changing how people worked, or down to pay-for-performance attracting a different type of job applicant in the first place,” says Clare.
 To do so, the team compared teachers who applied under different contracts and then worked under identical conditions with teachers who applied under identical contracts and then worked under different conditions.
 They found those recruited under pay-for-performance contracts were more ‘money oriented’ but, on average, just as effective as fixed-wage recruits.
 In the second year, pay-for-performance recruits outperformed their peers – and this ‘recruitment effect’ accounted for one quarter of the improvement in learning outcomes.
 “In Rwanda, lots of people train as teachers but don’t stay on to become teachers – instead, they quit and join the private sector,” says Clare.